 However, we need a way to estimate how much of your income you save.
 It’s a general rule (both empirical and theoretical2) that at low income levels you choose to consume a higher proportion (all) of your income, but that as net income rises that proportion falls.
 Estimates of the wealthy find that they often consume less than half of their net income.
 That relationship is modeled by our Average Propensity to Consume (APC).

 Our goal is to deliver the same amount of spending in retirement as just before retirement.
-Critically, once you’re retired, you’re no longer saving, so you don’t need as much net income to support the same level of consumption.
-Your APC goes to 1.
+Critically, once you’re retired, you’re no longer saving, so you don’t need as much income to support the same level of consumption.
+Your APC goes to 100%.

-As a result, you enter a positive circle— you need less gross income for the same amount of consumption because:
+As a result, you enter a positive cycle — you need less gross income for the same amount of consumption because:

 - As you take less gross income, your average tax rate falls, as well.

 Net Income = (Gross Income) * (1 - Average Retirement Tax Rate)

 This model allows us to model how much gross income (pretax) you need in retirement to actually experience the same living standards as you had preretirement.

 Of course, if you’d prefer to specify your spending needs based on your own estimates, you can override our estimation.

 D. No Specific Assumptions on Required Minimum Distributions

 Required Minimum Distributions occur in tax-deferred retirement accounts3 after you reach a certain age (generally 70 1/2 years old).
 Distributions from these accounts are generally taxed at ordinary income rates in retirement.